What Distinguishes these Vacation Villas? Renaissance History & Quality Wines

-In less than 30 minutes, in the sugestive hills that surround Florence, the majestic villa Torre a Cona, with its holiday apartments and private villa rentals, sits proudly where it has reigned supreme for over 800 years.
-My meeting with the present owners, Conte Rossi a Montelera, was to explore not only the historic estate but also their wine cellar with its delicious mix of Chianti and Merlot wines, vinsanto, grappa and olive oil.
+In less than 30 minutes, in the suggestive hills that surround Florence, the majestic villa Torre a Cona, with its holiday apartments and private villa rentals, sits proudly where it has reigned supreme for over 800 years.
+My meeting with the owners, the Conte Rossi a Montelera family, was to explore not only the historic estate but also their wine cellar with its delicious mix of Chianti and Merlot wines, vinsanto, grappa and olive oil.

 I first met up with Livia, the general manager, who greeted me in the reception office with the intention of showing me around the estate.
-After 13 years of working with the Conte, she (almost) knew this place as we well as the family did.
-She knew the history, a few secrets and demonstrated a distinct respect for the intimidating role that the Villa and its “fattoria” (farm) played throughout time, from the Marquis Rinuccini and their love of the arts to the hiding place of precious marble statues in WWII.
+After 13 years of working with the Conte, she knows this place as we well as the family.
+She knows the history, a few secrets and demonstrated a distinct respect for the intimidating role that the Villa and its “fattoria” (farm) have played throughout time in the area, from the time it was owned by the Marquis Rinuccini and their love of the arts to the hiding place of precious marble statues in WWII.

 A Point of Reference Throughout the Years